datazenit/sensei-grid/README.md

 * [Sensei Grid Roadmap](http://lauris.github.io/development/2014/09/04/sensei-grid-roadmap/)
 * [Sensei Grid Daily Overview](http://lauris.github.io/development/2014/09/05/sensei-grid-daily-overview/)

+## Goals

+* **Simplicity**: Sensei Grid will be a single purpose data grid without unrelated functionality.
+* **Small code base**: I will try to avoid bloatware and dirty workarounds/hacks as much as possible to keep the code base small and tidy.
+* **Extensibility**: Even though Sensei Grid will be kept simple, we will put serious effort to make it easy to extend and customize.
+* **Stability**: Sensei Grid is backed by [Datazenit](http://datazenit.com), meaning that the project is financially supported and will be constantly maintained and improved.

 ## Basic Usage

 Define your data array.
 Each row is represented by an object.